ciaranmcnulty/ciaranmcnulty.com/source/_posts/2015-07-06-testing-constructors-with-phpspec-2.3.md

 $this->beConstructedThrough('named', ['Ciaran']);
 ```

-This describes a class that has somethng like the following implementation of a static class:
+This describes a class that has something like the following implementation of a static class:

 ```php
 public static function named($name)